Authors can write or upload their manuscripts on Inkitt based on our guidelines.

 Dylan shrugged.
-He’d already assumed that possibility before then.
+He’d already assumed her reaction to be a possibility before asking her.
 But what harm was there in asking?
 “The worst she could’ve done was refuse.”
 Loudly.
 Whilst telling him what a monster he was for even thinking that way about her.

 Nestria wrinkled her nose, the tip twitching like a rabbit’s.
 “She’s done far worse than that.”

 He didn’t doubt it.
 “So...”
-He sidled up to her, nudging her shoulder with his elbow.
+He leant into her, nudging her shoulder with his elbow.
 “I’m pretty certain there’s a vacant storeroom nearby.
 How about you and me go do a little snuggling?
 I’ll do that ice trick you like so much.”

 Her nose twitched again, this time deliberately.
 “As much as I love being your fallback option, I’ve got plans.”

 “Oh?”
-He looked about the end of the hallway they’d come to a halt in.
-They’d passed several closed doors, but this part had only the massive entrance that opened out into the duelling arena.
-No one was waiting.
+They’d come to a halt at last and he looked about the hallway.
+They’d passed several closed doors to stop at the massive entrance that opened out into the duelling arena.
+No one else was waiting.
 “Who with?”